konosmgr/youtuber-bidding-app/STATE.md

 The project is a SvelteKit application for "Betting on Alaska Auctions" - a youtuber bidding platform.
 The application provides an interface for users to participate in auctions related to various categories including general auctions, knives, art, and miscellaneous items.

 ### Recent Changes
+- Redesigned the navigation bar with a modern glass-morphic design that integrates seamlessly with the site aesthetic
+- Added dynamic backdrop blur effects that change on scroll for improved visual hierarchy
+- Implemented subtle animation effects including hover states with animated glows
+- Created a unified color scheme with amber/gold accents and dark backgrounds
+- Enhanced the mobile menu with improved icons, animations, and visual organization
+- Added subtle grid patterns and glow effects to improve depth perception
+- Redesigned the user profile dropdown with clearer visual hierarchy and more intuitive layout
+- Improved accessibility with better contrast and focus states
 - Fixed cropping issues in PastAuctionCard component by reorganizing the badge layout and content placement
 - Added proper PAST AUCTION and SOLD badges on the same level to prevent overlap
 - Reduced title font size and added text truncation to prevent text overflow